edsu/nyaraka/README.md

     nyaraka.py --key sldkjslkjflkjdflkjsdfkljs http://omeka.astrodomememories.org

+nyaraka is single threaded, so there will only be one request issued at a time.
-And if you want to be polite and sleep a little bit between requests you can use the --sleep option:
+But if you want to be extra polite and sleep a little bit between requests you can use the --sleep option:

     nyaraka.py --sleep .5 http://omeka.astrodomememories.org